tomondre/vre-hub.github.io/docs/rucio.md

 ```
 :::

-Once you have ready you `rucio.cfg` file, and the sofware environment with the Rucio client (see next section), you can identify towards Rucio by doing a
+Once you have ready you `rucio.cfg` file, and the software environment with the Rucio client (see next section), you can identify towards Rucio by doing a
 ```bash
 rucio whoami
 ```

-If the authentication was successful, you will see a message with you Rucio user crendentials.
+If the authentication was successful, you will see a message with you Rucio user credentials.
 Now you should be able to interact with the Rucio instance.

 #### OIDC token Rucio authentication